altancode/apex/README.md

 # Apex Deep Control

-Apex allows commands from JVC's "External Control Command Communicaiton Specification" to be performed by network commands or IR keypresses.
+Apex allows commands from JVC's "External Control Command Communication Specification" to be performed by network commands or IR keypresses.
 Unlike using the projector's IR remote, or an automation solution like Harmony, Apex verifies that commands are actually performed.
 With
 Apex, for example, you don't need to hard code length (40 second?) delays because the JVC is switching inputs or is powering on.
 Apex will make sure the command is performed when the JVC is paying attention.

 Deep control allows the following types of settings to be adjusted

-* Lens Menory
+* Lens Memory
 * Aperture
 * Contrast
 * Brightness